 Learning to break up with diet culture means rejecting the belief that health is equal to body aesthetics because it’s not.
 Instead, health is about the physiological function of the body.
 And while maintaining a healthy weight is indeed part of health and wellness, it doesn’t mean you have to be the skinniest or leanest to do so.

-Rejecting the all-or-nothing mentality of diet culture can be tricky because it’s so ingrained within all of us.
+Rejecting the all-or-nothing mentality of diet culture can be tricky because it’s ingrained within us all.
 But learning to listen to your body intuitively, understanding the basics of how your body works, what nutrition is about, intuitive eating, and how to move your body for overall fitness properly.
-These create the foundation of health and wellness, and they focus more on how your body functions and less on how your body looks.
+These create the foundation of health and wellness, focusing more on how your body functions and less on how your body looks.

-Wellness has to do with the physical, emotional, mental, spiritual, and social aspects that make up our overall well-being.
+Wellness involves the physical, emotional, mental, spiritual, and social aspects of our overall well-being.
 That’s why when working on a goal such as weight loss or transitioning to a healthy lifestyle, it’s better to focus on health and personal goals instead of aesthetic-based goals.

-For example, creating a performance-based goal such as becoming a better runner so you can run a 5k or increase your strength increases the likelihood that you’ll stick with your commitment to a healthier lifestyle.
+For example, creating a performance-based goal such as becoming a better runner so you can run a 5k or increase your strength increases the likelihood of sticking with your commitment to a healthier lifestyle.

 Additionally, you may be motivated to make changes because you desire to feel comfortable in your body, improve specific health metrics such as lower blood pressure and cholesterol, or manage a chronic illness.
 These goals have a long-lasting payoff that usually means you’re able to create the healthy habits you need to maintain for a lifetime of health and wellness.

-I believed in the manufactured beauty displayed to me via media and entertainment for so long.
-But it’s impossible to keep up with because these standards are unrealistic and constantly changing with the times.
+For so long, I believed in the manufactured beauty displayed to me via media and entertainment.
+But it’s impossible to keep up with because these standards are unrealistic and constantly changing.

 Furthermore, what one must do to achieve the perfect body is daunting and expensive for the average person.
 Celebrities and influences alike struggle with toxic body image.
 They are often weight conscious and insecure regarding their appearance.

-The more I’ve come to understand this, the more I’ve been able to accept myself as is and know that my body and my appearance are unique to me, and I’m enough as is.
+The more I’ve come to understand this, the more I’ve been able to accept myself and know that my body and appearance are unique to me, and I’m enough as is.
 I don’t need to assimilate to a societal ideal to be good enough.

 Choose to Challenge Beauty Standards